-As of March 31, 2021 and December 31, 2020 our satellite-related commitments were \$389.7 million and \$487.7 million, respectively.
-These include payments pursuant to agreements for the construction of the EchoStar XXIV satellite, payments pursuant to the EchoStar XXIV launch contract, payments pursuant to regulatory authorizations, non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.
+As of March 31, 2021 and December 31, 2020 our satellite-related commitments were \$215.1 million and \$224.4 million, respectively.
+These primarily include payments pursuant to regulatory authorizations, non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.